Who can file a complaint?

 A notice of hearing to the Respondent is issued at least 30 days prior to the hearing.
 The Respondent is notified that failure to appear will result in a judgement of default rendered against him.
 The Respondent is allowed to gather evidence to conflict with the alleged violation.

-A hearing, usually held during an executive session, is similar to a courtroom where the witnesses and the Respondent are put under oath to tell their side of the story.
+A hearing is similar to a courtroom where the witnesses and the Respondent are put under oath to tell their side of the story.
 All the evidence and testimony are presented during the hearing and any expert's reports and other evidence can be used, providing a copy of the writing is served to the Commission and any other counsel at least seven days prior to the scheduled hearing.
 The opposing party may oppose the submission of the writing, and failure to do so will deem no objection to the evidence being submitted.
 The Commissioners will act as the jury, weighing all evidence and testimony submitted during the hearing.
 The Commissioner's decision will be the final disposition of a complaint.

-All complaints and investigations are to be kept confidential until probable cause is determined, unless the Respondent to the alleged violations waives confidentiality in writing to the State Ethics Commission.
+Complaints are not considered a public record until there is a finding of probable cause by the Commissioners unless the Respondent waives the right to confidentiality.
 All hearings will be recorded and maintained for no more than four years.
-Transcripts are available at the expense of the requestor.
+Transcripts are available at the expense of the requester.

 What disciplinary actions can be taken?